History of the Portuguese Communist Party: Portuguese Colonial War and last years of the regime

-In 1970, the Armed Revolutionary Action made its first attack, sabotaging the Cunene, a ship used to transport supplies for the troops in Africa.
+Álvaro Cunhal, elected General-secretary in 1961, released the report The Path to Victory—The tasks of the Party in the National and Democratic Revolution which became a document of major influence within the democratic movement.

 The ARA would keep attacking political and military targets of the regime until August 1972.
 Some of its major attacks included an attack to the school of the political police, the PIDE, the bombing of the Niassa ship, the destruction of several war helicopters in the Tancos air base, the bombing of the cultural center of the United States embassy and an attack to the regional NATO command in Oeiras.

-In 1972, the Communist Students League, the first organized youth wing in several years, was founded.
-It would later become the Portuguese Communist Youth.

-Following several years of turmoil, due to the prolonged war and by the growing unrest caused by the lack of liberties, the regime fell.
-On 25 April 1974, the Carnation Revolution occurred, putting an end to 48 years of resistance and marking the beginning of a new cycle in the party's life.